Wozacosta/remote-signer/README.md

 # Tezos Remote Signer
 This is a Python app that receives remote-signer protocol formatted messages from the Tezos baking client and passes them on to a Google Cloud Platform KMS CloudHSM to be signed.
-This script will autodetect all signing keys in your specified keyring and will allow for signing from clients by all keys.
+It is based *heavily* on Blockscale's tacoinfra/remote-signer for AWS where  substitutions for GCP signing have been made.
+A usability improvement is that this script will autodetect all signing keys in your specified keyring and will allow for signing from clients by all keys.
+It is *highly* recommended to make a tiny transction to and from your new HSM tz3 account before transferring a large amount to the new tz3 account.

 ## GCP Elements